shillpi/kubernetes/README.md

 kubectl -n “namespace name” get pods -w

 List all pods in all namespaces:
 > kubectl get pods --all-namespaces

+List all pods in the namespace, with more details:
+> kubectl get pods -o wide

 List all services in the namespace:
 > kubectl get services